SCCI Fashion Hub

 Discover a universe of next-level style at this eleven-day exploration of cutting-edge fashion, art and design

 Update (March 20, 2020): Due to the COVID-19 pandemic, SCCI's Fashion Hub will move to a digital-only format and talks and conferences will be streamed online.
 Planned international guests Daniel Lismore (UK), Hed Mayner (IL), Lucy Tammam (UK), Diane Venet (FR), Akiko Fukai (JN) and Masataka Hosoo (JN) will be featured in the festival's programming at a later stage.

 Fashion is a multi-faceted art form that, at its heart, is ultimately about expression.
 Design and fashion can function as hyper-personal vehicles for creative exploration and cultural connection, but there's a flip-side too: industry ideals can have significant ripple effects, be that in the worlds of sustainability, beauty standards, or diversity.

-The many facets of fashion can be fabulous vehicles for creative expression and cultural connection, but industry perspectives and actions can also permeate society with damaging ideals and have devastating ecological impacts.
-Explore the light and shade of fashion over ten days of talks and workshops that drill into the political, cultural, social and environmental impacts of this global industry.
+The latest iteration of the SCCI Fashion Hub explores the light and shade of fashion over eleven days of talks and workshops that drill into the political, cultural, social and environmental impacts of this layered, complex industry.

-There are more than 40 events to be part of at the second iteration of the Fashion hub at the Sherman Centre for Cultural Ideas, including talks by leading international fashion experts, panel discussions picking apart the ethical dilemmas faced by the industry, and participatory discussions covering cross-disciplinary topics.
-These events will span continents, decades and look to the future of fashion.
+There are more than 30 events to choose from: talks by leading international fashion experts; panel discussions picking apart the ethical dilemmas faced by the industry; and participatory discussions covering cross-disciplinary topics.
+These events will span continents, decades and look to the future of fashion design.

-Many events on the program are free, but you’ll still need to register to attend.
-You’ll also need to purchase tickets in advance for the paid events.
+Many events on the SCCI program are free, but you’ll still need to register to attend. the whole program runs from March 19-29.
+Tickets will need to be purchased in advance for paid events.